 Our journey to understanding strives to be one of continuous learning and deeper connectedness to culture and country.
 Developing deep mutual respect and relationships, our Board, staff and members can join and contribute to a shared and reconciled journey towards a just and equitable future.

 To ensure our association is a culturally safe and welcoming organisation for Aboriginal and Torres Strait Islander people we need to create space for conversation and collaboration, for learning and sharing.
-The first Reflect Reconciliation Action Plan for Occupational Therapy Australia is the culmination of a body of work from multiple groups and individuals invested in producing a meaningful roadmap for OTA’s reconciliation actions.
+Our Reflect RAP is the culmination of work from multiple groups and individuals invested in producing a meaningful roadmap for OTA’s reconciliation actions.
 We acknowledge and value all parties for lending their time and their cultural and/or clinical knowledge to this journey, including:

-- RAP Development Group—represented by First Nations occupational therapists, members, non-members, Board and Indigenous Allied Health Australia and NATSIOTN representation.
+- RAP Development Group—represented by First Nations occupational therapists, members, non-members, Board and Indigenous Allied Health Australia and NATSIOTN representation

-- Staff, Board members and RAP Development Group members through a planning workshop day at Koori Heritage Trust facilitated by an Aboriginal and Torres Strait Islander consultant.
+- Staff, Board members and RAP Development Group members through a planning workshop day at Koori Heritage Trust facilitated by an Aboriginal and Torres Strait Islander consultant

-- Internal RAP Working Group—representation from across OTA’s teams to continue our learning, and to explore how to operationalise the activities of the Reflect RAP.
+- Internal RAP Working Group—representation from across OTA’s teams to continue our learning, and to explore how to operationalise the activities of the Reflect RAP

-- OTA Board for their contribution, endorsement and support.
+- OTA Board for their contribution, endorsement and support

 The key expectations of starting with a Reflect RAP are to look inwards at the association, assess the readiness for reconciliation, establish effective governance structures, and determine the organisation’s vision for reconciliation.
 A key element during the Reflect RAP is to build understanding of who, how, why, and when to seek guidance and consultation, and to improve relationships with Aboriginal and Torres Strait Islander peoples.